wacon-internet-gmbh/filetransfer/README.md

 #### 2.2 Installation with composer
 `composer req wacon/filetransfer`

+### Recommended settings
+1. Use a separate file storage and set subfolder and id inside TypoScript (plugin.tx_filetransfer.settings), see TypoScript Browser
+2. Use for Apache server our example [.htaccess file](Documentation/Configuration/htaccess.txt) to block direct file access.
+3. Don't make the upload page public available and use frontend login

 ## 3 Todos
 - Upload Form Server Validation
 - Prefill form with logged in user data